-Welcome to my publishing credits!
+Welcome to my blog publishing credits!
 (And you thought I used the occupation “writer” to sound fancy) These are contractual publications, listed with the permission of the clients.
-I have completed additional work, but I don’t have permission to share those pieces.
-(Oh, well)
+(I have completed additional work, but I don’t have permission to share those pieces) And if you’re looking for my magazine and book publications?
+You need to head over to Speech Bubble.

 If you’re interested in seeing my range of work, this is a perfect demonstration.
-My tone and style remain fairly consistent (once a geek, always a geek), but my audience shows some variation.
+My tone and style remain consistent (once a geek, always a geek), but my audience varies.
+I’ve divided The Library between contracts I’m actively working with and those I’ve closed out.

-This represents an editing job (so, no, the writing isn’t mine).
+An example of an editing job (and one of the trickiest).
 Yes, the shop owner is my sister.
-However, she tasked me with editing her crochet patterns.
+She tasked me with editing her crochet patterns.
 Interesting work as I need to reference proper crochet lingo to make sure I do the work properly.
-I also edited the text of the shop for her.
+I also edited the text of the Etsy shop for her.
 As she continues to develop her patterns, I pitch in on the edits.
 Not a bad gig, if I say so myself.

 I haven’t always been able to put my Marine Biology degree to work, so this contract was a treat.
 I REALLY put my search skills to work finding the stock images.
 It turns out, finding fish isn’t as easy as I thought!